-In 1960, the GDP per capita of Southeast Asian countries was nearly half of that of Africa.
-By 1986 the gap had closed and today the trend is reversed, with more than half of the world’s poorest now living in sub Saharan Africa.
+In 1960, the GDP per capita of Southeast Asian countries was nearly half that of Africa.
+By 1986 the gap had closed, and today the trend is reversed, with more than half of the world’s poorest now living in sub-Saharan Africa.

 Introduction: The Asian Aspiration

 PART ONE: CASE STUDIES FROM ASIA